kihuni/kihuni/README.md

 - 🔭 I’m currently working on improving my front-end developer skills
 - 🌱 I’m currently going through the *100DaysOfCode
 - 👯 I’m looking to collaborate on React p
-- 🤔 I’m looking for help a mentor
+- 🤔 I’m looking for a mentor
 - 💬 Ask me about React
 - 📫 How to reach me:Twitter-@Skihuni, Linkedin - linkedin.com/in/stephen-kihuni-a95b11169
 - ⚡ Fun fact: When I'm not Coding, I watch movies